Tuesday, November 27, 2007

 It is dizzying the way our loyalties and logic change with every new wind that blows a player from here to there or there to here.
 Every year, we are cheering for a new set of players, but presumably, the same "team."
 How do I know they are my team?
 Look at the color scheme and the logo.

 Ah well, the good ol' days are gone forever.
-But, hey, the good new days have brought us of the Internet and Blogging...
+But, hey, the good new days have brought us the Internet and Blogging...

 Hm.
 Now that I think about it, there might be a little irony in my using today's technology to pine for yesterday.